 Ways to Serve

 If you’re wondering what goes well with tomato soup, you can add toppings like shredded cheese or croutons, or serve alongside a grilled cheese or baked potato.
-So flavorful and delicious!
+Add another family favorite soup like broccoli cheese soup for a get together.
+These are all So flavorful and delicious options!

 - Grilled cheese